wang-jingyi/wang-jingyi.github.io/index.md

 #### Research Interest

 In general, my research goal is to *develop rigorous engineering methodologies towards building more trustworthy intelligent systems or software*.
-Currently, I am particularly interested in the following research topics in the intersection of formal methods, software engineering, artificial intelligence (AI) and safety/security:
+Currently, I am particularly interested in the following research topics in the intersection of formal methods, software engineering, artificial intelligence (AI) and security:
-- Testing, verification and repair of AI or AI-based systems, e.g., large language models (LLMs), deep neural networks, autonomous cars;
+- Testing, verification and repair of AI or AI-based systems, e.g., deep neural networks, large language models (LLMs);
-- Safety of LLMs or LLM-based systems;
+- AI safety, e.g., for LLMs or LLM-based systems/applications;
 - Verification of concurrent (reactive) systems, e.g., OS kernels and distributed control systems;
 - Verification of security protocols;
 - Other related topics like fuzzing, symbolic execution, runtime verification, etc.